-During March 2014, the Company entered into a securities purchase agreement with an accredited investor pursuant to which it sold to the investor Units consisting of (i) a 10% subordinated convertible promissory note in the aggregate face amount of \$50,000 maturing on March 31, 2015 (the "Spring 2014 Unit Note"); (ii) an aggregate of 50,000 restricted shares of the Company's common stock (the "2014 Unit Stock"); and (iii) a warrant exercisable through December 31, 2015 to purchase an aggregate of 50,000 restricted shares of the Company's common stock at an exercise price of \$0.50 per share (the "2014 Unit Warrant").
-(See Note 17, Subsequent Events, for information regarding additional Units issued in connection with the 2014 Unit Private Placement,) The 2014 Unit Note and its related accrued interest (the "Outstanding Balance") is convertible into restricted shares of the Company's common stock at a conversion price of \$0.50 per share at or prior to maturity, at the option of the investor, or, upon the Company's consummation of either (i) an equity or equity-based public offering registered with the U.S. Securities and Exchange Commission ("SEC"), or (ii) an equity or equity-based private financing, or series of such financing transactions, not registered with the SEC, in each case resulting in gross proceeds to the Company of at least \$10.0 million prior to Maturity (a "Qualified Financing"), the Outstanding Balance of the 2014 Unit Note will, subject to certain conditions, automatically convert into the securities sold in the Qualified Financing, based on the following formula: (the Outstanding Balance as of the Qualified Financing) x 1.25 (the per security price of the securities sold in the Qualified Financing).
+During March 2014, the Company entered into a securities purchase agreement with an accredited investor pursuant to which it sold to the investor Units consisting of (i) a 10% subordinated convertible promissory note in the aggregate face amount of \$50,000 maturing on March 31, 2015 (the "Spring 2014 Unit Note"); (ii) an aggregate of 50,000 restricted shares of the Company's common stock (the "2014 Unit Stock"); and (iii) a warrant exercisable through December 31, 2015 to purchase an aggregate of 50,000 restricted shares of the Company's common stock at an exercise price of \$0.50 per share (the "2014 Unit Stock"); and (iii) a warrant exercisable through additional Units issued in connection with the 2014 Unit Note and its related accrued interest (the "2014 Unit Stock"); or evirited shares of the Company's common stock at a conversion price of \$0.50 per share at or prior to maturity, at the option of the investor, or, upon the Company's comsumation of either (i) an equity or equity-based public offering registered with the U.S. Securities and Exchange Commission ("SEC"), or (ii) an equity or equity-based private financing, or series of such financing transactions, not registered with the SEC, in each case resulting in gross proceeds to the Company of at least \$10.0 million prior to Maturity (a "Qualified Financing"), the Outstanding Balance of the 2014 Unit Note will, subject to certain conditions, automatically convert into the securities sold in the Qualified Financing, to 214 Unit Stock of the following formula: (the Outstanding Balance of the closing of the Qualified Financing) to 21.25 (the per security price of the securities sold in the Qualified Financing).

 The Company allocated the proceeds from the sale of the 2014 unit to the 2014 Unit Notes, the common stock and the warrants comprising the units based on the relative fair value of the individual securities in the unit on the date of the unit sale.
 Based on the short-duration of the 2014 Unit Note and its other terms, the Company determined that the fair value of the 2014 Unit Note at the date of issuance was equal to its face value.
-The Company determined the fair value of the 2014 Unit Stock based on the quoted market price of its stock on the date of the unit sale.
-The Company calculated the fair value of the 2014 Unit Warrant using the Black Scholes Option Pricing Model and the assumptions indicated in the table below.
-The table below also presents the aggregate allocation of the Unit sale proceeds based on the relative fair values of the 2014 Unit Stock, 2014 Unit Warrants and 2014 Unit Notes at the unit sale date.
+The Company determined the fair value of the 2014 Unit Note at the date of the 2014 Unit Note at the date of its stock on the date of the stort duration of the 2014 Unit Note at the assumptions indicated in the table below.
+The table below also presents the aggregate allocation of the Unit sale proceeds based on the relative fair values of the 2014 Unit Notes, 2014 Unit Notes at the unit sale date.

-2014 Unit War rants Weighted Av erage Issuance Date Valuation n Assumptions Warrant Risk free Per Share Fair A ggregate Fair Value Aggreg Procee ntion of Pro ve Fair Val Shares Market Exercise Term Interest Dividend Value of of Unit of Un it Uni t Issued Price Price (Years) Rate Volatility Rate Warrant Warrants Sales 5 Unit S tock Warra ant Unit N lote 50,000 \$ 0.46 \$ 0.50 2.80 0.66% 74.94% 0.0% \$ 0.21 \$ 10,400 \$ 50,000 \$ 13,800 \$ 6,200 \$ 30,000
+Weighted Av 2014 Unit War rants n Assumptions Warrant Risk free F Per Sha Fair re / Aggregate Fair Value Aggres Proce ation of Pro ve Fair Val Shares Issued Market Price Exercise Price Term (Years) Interest Rate Volatility Dividend Rate Value o Warran of Unit Warrants of Ur Sale Unit S Stock Uni Warra Unit N Note 50,000 \$ 0.46 \$ 0.50 2.80 0.66% 74.94% 0.0% \$ 0.21 \$ 10,400 \$ 50,000 \$ 13,800 \$ 6,200 \$ 30,000